 I don’t mean to sound so negative about any community, particular not the two communities I am extremely excited to be working with, but I have also come to realize, that there is no use trying to gloss over reality.
 If we really hope to start making some headway on these issues, we can’t pretend that everything is fine.
 We can’t just keep hoping that tomorrow will be better if we don’t behave different today.
 There is no sense going to the doctor and pretending that everything is great only to not get treated for what is bothering you.
 The whole point of embarking on this process is to attempt to address the issues that are holding us back.
 There are problems, there is no sense in denying it.
 There are issues, there are struggles.
 A community is complicated and things happen.
 Apathy takes hold, disfunction can set it, trust erodes.
 This isn’t an indictment on all the people that live there.
 It’s simply recognizing that things needs to change and that brighter days are ahead.

 So it comes back to this, if we want to revitalize a city, we have to revitalize its people.
 As with anything then, we first must understand what is wrong.
 This is the reason I feel like there is not nearly enough progress made in the fields of community development and revitalization.
 We look at the city as a whole and then consider how do we fix this singular entity.
 We throw planning at it, we throw infrastructure at it, sometimes we throw money at it.
-These are all solutions to a very different problem and not the problem that needs addressed.
-These are physical problems, problems we can see with our eyes, but just as it is with people, often times, the most challenging problems are the ones we can’t see.
+These are all solutions to a very different problem and not the problem that needs to be addressed.
+These are physical problems, problems we can see with our eyes, but just as it is with people, oftentimes, the most challenging problems are the ones we can’t see.
 The ones that exist inside.

 So with this in mind, we decided to hit pause and consider that maybe this break was giving us a chance to start to explore some of these ideas.
 Instead of just sitting back and waiting until things cleared up to get started, we could instead seize on an opportunity to take our time and have some deeper discussions.
 As one does during a pandemic, we logged onto a Zoom call and we just talked.